adevur/docker-easy-samba/docs/DOCUMENTATION.md

 > NOTE: starting with `easy-samba` version `1.4`, `users` property of a group has been renamed to `members`.

 ### `shares` section
 This is an array that contains all the shared folders to be created by the SAMBA server.
-The only shared folder that is not included in this array is the anonymous shared folder (that is instead defined in [`guest` section of `config.json`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#guest-section)).
 This section can also be an empty array.
 An element of `shares` array looks like this:
-`{ "name": "public", "path": "/share/public", "access": ["user1", "ro:group2", "rw:user3"] }`.
+`{ "name": "public", "path": "/share/public", "access": ["user1", "ro:group2", "rw:user3"] }` (in case of a regular shared folder that requires user login), or `{ "name": "anon", "path": "/share/anon", "guest": "rw" }` (in case of an anonymous shared folder, that doesn't require user login).

 - `name` is a unique name to identify the shared folder.
 It must be alphanumeric.

 - `path` is the location on disk of the shared folder.
+It must follow these rules:

-It must be a sub-directory of `/share` and it must follow all the validation rules described for anonymous shared folder path in [`guest` section](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#guest-section).
+  - It must be a sub-directory of `/share`.

+  - It can contain whatever Unicode character, except for: `/`, `\`, `<`, `>`, `:`, `"`, `|`, `?`, `*`.

+  - It cannot contain control characters (i.e. chars with a code between 0 and 31 or with a code of 127).

+  - It cannot be equal to `"/share/config.json"`, to `"/share/."` or to `"/share/.."`.

+  - It cannot be long more than 255 characters.

+  - It cannot be equal to any of the other paths used in the `shares` section of `config.json`.

+- `guest` is an optional property.
+If it's present, it is a string (equal to `"rw"` or to `"ro"`) that specifies if the shared folder can be accessed without login (i.e. if the share is an anonymous shared folder).
+In case it's equal to `"rw"`, it means that guest users (i.e. users without login) can read and write inside the shared folder; in case it's equal to `"ro"`, it means that guest users can only read contents inside the shared folder.
+These permissions also apply to regular users of the SAMBA server.
+If `guest` property is missing, it means that this shared folder cannot be accessed by users without login.

 - `access` is a non-empty array of strings that contains all the "access rules" for the shared folder.
-An access rule is a string that tells the SAMBA server who can access the shared folder, and with what permissions.
+This property is ignored if `guest` property is present; if `guest` property is absent, `access` property is mandatory and defines the rules that `easy-samba` must apply to the shared folder.
+An access rule is a string that tells `easy-samba` who can access the shared folder, and with what permissions.
 See below for more info.

 ACCESS RULE SYNTAX: these are the types of access rules supported: